Roof Flashing Repair Cost Guide: 5 Essential Factors That Affect Your 2025 Budget

 You might not think much about your roof until water starts dripping into your home.
 When that happens, one of the first culprits roofing contractors look at is your flashing, those thin strips of metal that help seal vulnerable spots around chimneys, skylights, valleys, or walls.

 If you’re here, chances are you’re a homeowner who’s noticed a leak, some rusted or missing flashing, or maybe your roofing inspector flagged the issue.
-You might be wondering:
+You might be wondering about roof flashing repair cost:

 You’re not alone in asking those questions.
 At Ground Up Construction, we’ve helped hundreds of homeowners across San Diego County navigate repairs like this without stress or surprises.